josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/💰_credibility_brokers_and_golden_eggs.md

 ## 🏮 Footer

-*💰Credibility Brokers & Golden Eggs* is a stub node that introduces the notion that trust and legitimacy can be bought, sold, and leased like financial instruments, creating feedback loops where reputation itself becomes a market commodity.
+*💰 Credibility Brokers & Golden Eggs* is a stub node that introduces the notion that trust and legitimacy can be bought, sold, and leased like financial instruments, creating feedback loops where reputation itself becomes a market commodity.
 It provides a conceptual entry point for deeper analyses of legitimacy economies within the Polaris archive.

 > 📡 Cross‑references: